Louisiana Ag Tours

-The Tennessee Tours offer attendees the chance to explore local agriculture and the Nashville community during their time visiting The Volunteer State.
+Explore local agriculture during your visit to New Orleans!
 The area is overflowing with history, culture and not-to-miss southern cooking.
-Shuttle buses pick up directly from the Gaylord to take you to your destination with tours offered Saturday, January 6, 2018 and Tuesday, January 9, 2018.
-Tickets can be purchased through the registration system.
+Shuttle buses pick up directly from the Ernest N. Morial Convention Center to take you to your destination with tours offered Saturday, January 12, 2019 and Tuesday, January 15, 2019.
+Tickets can be purchased through the registration system starting on October 1, 2018.
 Tours are expected to sell out, so don’t wait to buy tickets!

 Communicate, Collaborate, Influence

 Breakout sessions focusing on learning and development for members, board members, educators and more.

 Sunday, January 13, 2019

 Noon - 1:00 p.m.